Humans: Extreme Adaption

 A Final Enduring Word…

-Then we have a sea of data on the risks of high sugar consumption, type 2 Diabetes and chronic disease risk.
-Emerging research is showing us, that exercise alone may not make all of us immune to the metabolic stress of prediabetes and diabetes proper.
+Finally, we have a sea of data on the risks of high sugar consumption, type 2 Diabetes and chronic disease risk.
+And furthermore, new emerging research that shows us, that exercise alone may not make all of us immune to the metabolic stress of prediabetes and diabetes proper.
+Safest bet, reduce/minimise the sugar.

 Thanks for reading.